Clare Hall Boat Club

 - Treasurer: Will McMahon

-- Social secretary and Social Media Officer: open
+- Social Media & Welfare Officer: Alicia Curth

 CHBC represents Clare Hall in competing against other collegiate crews at Cambridge.
 Around 30 people row with us each academic year and our members are either full-time students or researchers at the University.
 All our members maintain good marks and rigorous research schedules while training throughout the week.
 Rowing can be an expensive sport with specialised equipment and coaching.
 Since the club does not charge any membership fees and receives limited funding from the College, we rely on fundraising to support our development.